JinHao-L/nuudle/docs/UserGuide.md

 *  `remark 2 r/Has been visiting Dr John` <br>Adds a remark `Has been visiting Dr John` to the patient currently displayed second from the top in the patient list.
 *  `remark 1 r/Can only converse in mandarin` <br>Adds a remark `Can only converse in mandarin` to the patient currently displayed at the top of the patient list.

-Step by step illustration for adding a remark:
+Step-by-step illustration for adding a remark:
 1. Suppose you want to add additional information for your regular patient, Bernice, by indicating her preferred dentist.
-<br>Simply enter `remark 2 r/Has been visiting Dr John` in the command box and press <kbd>Enter</kbd>.<br>
+<br>Simply enter `remark 2 r/Has been visiting Dr John` in the *command box* and press <kbd>Enter</kbd>.<br>
 ![Command for 'Add remark'](images/addRemark.png)
-1. Bernice’s remark is now updated and the particulars of the added remark is displayed in the result display box.
+1. Bernice’s remark is now updated and the particulars of the added remark is displayed in the *result display box*.
 ![Result for 'Add remark'](images/AddRemark2.png)

 <br>